EMPEROR TAMARIN

 It’s not surprising that this diminutive primate with the long, silky white whiskers that sweep outward from its muzzle like an out-of-control mustache, nearly overwhelming its tiny body, has been given the nickname “mustache monkey.”
 Long white hairs also extend from the chin.
 Younger emperors, those who are not yet fully mature, have shorter mustaches.

-(Just don’t confuse the little emperor with another mustachioed monkey, Spyx’s moustached tamarin (Saguinus mystax), a native of Brazil and Peru, whom Mother Nature has given a more modest mustache.)
+(Just don’t confuse the little emperor with another mustachioed monkey, Spix’s moustached tamarin (Tamariuns mystax), a native of Brazil and Peru, whom Mother Nature has given a more modest mustache.)

 A pale pink or white muzzle lends contrast to an otherwise dark-colored face.
 Deep brown eyes sit beneath a pronounced brow line.
 Decorating the crown of the head is a black fur cap, and on either side of the head, scalloped ears sit demurely and listen to the sounds of the rainforest.